vitale232/WMXDataReviewerTools/README.md

 The Reviewer Batch Job portion of the WMXDataReviewer Tools is the most malleable/easily-extensible part of the validation workflow.
 Any user can go into ArcMap, load the correct data, and generate an RBJ to their specifications.
 The RBJ can then be fed into the tools via Workflow Manager or ad-hoc execution.
 Additionally, these tools are not required to run RBJ validations.
 However, Data Reviewer's Workflow Manager integration provides limited options for which features are input into an RBJ.
 Since running the RBJ on the entire LRS network is time consuming and overwhelms the user with results, this toolbox helps by selecting only the user's edits.
 When the edits are buffered, the buffer polygon can be fed into the Data Reviewer Execute Reviewer Batch Job GP tool, which will select all intersecting features.

+RBJ files are text files in an XML format.
+This is convenient in that it allows these files to be committed and tracked via source control.
+However, XML is awful to try and read.
+You'll need to use the Data Reviewer Toolbar in ArcGIS Desktop to view and edit the RBJ files.
+Specifically, you'll want to use the Reviewer Batch Job Manager tool from the Data Reviewer toolbar.
+Learn more about [RBJs in the Esri docs](https://desktop.arcgis.com/en/arcmap/10.5/extensions/data-reviewer/batch-jobs-and-data-reviewer.htm)

-Here is a list of the checks that are currently included in the [RBJ](https://github.com/vitale232/WMXDataReviewerTools/blob/master/Reviewer_Batch_Jobs/RoutesInternalEventsValidations.rbj):
+Here is a list of the checks that are currently included in the [RBJ](https://github.com/vitale232/WMXDataReviewerTools/blob/master/rbj/RoutesInternalEventsValidations.rbj):

 ### Centerline Checks
 | Check Title                         | DR Check Type           | Where Clause                                                                     | Additional Parameters |